tehwalris/coffee-random/README.md

 ## Constraints

-These are the constraints I tried to stick to.
-The goal was to implement animations in a realistic context, but try even technically challenging animations.
+My goal was to implement animations in a realistic context, but try even technically challenging animations.
+These are the constraints I tried to stick
+to:

 - I must implement exactly the animations I want
   - Even if that takes an unreasonable amount of code